rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/credentials_5.jpeg)

-18. Copy the text in the Client ID box (excluding the Client ID text) and paste it into a Notepad document on windows or TextEdit on mac
+18. Copy the text in the Client ID box (excluding the Client ID text) and paste it into a new line in your Notepad/TextEdit document

 ![alt text](screenshots/client_id.jpeg)